 Written test results (TEP, TSP, Court Written test) are sent via email approximately 30 days after the test was taken.

 Performance test results are sent via email approximately 90 days after the test was taken.

 If I fail a test, how long must I wait before I can retest?

 You must wait 6 months between test dates.

 Do you recommend that the test-taker have some kind of college degree in order to pass the TEP?
 Or is “an average high school kid” expected to pass the TEP?

 We do recommend intensive language study and practice to pass the TEP (see Candidate Study Guide).
-However, UA NCITRP know of no correlation between educational attainment and interpreting ability.
 We have found that individuals with and without a university degree can pass interpreter certification examinations if the possess the required language and interpreting proficiency.

 Which theory did the University of Arizona, National Center on Interpretation, Testing, Research and Policy (UA NCITRP), and HHSC use to create the BEI Test of English Proficiency (TEP)?

 The overall approach followed by the UA NCITRP and HHSC to develop and administer valid and reliable testing instruments is thoroughly outlined in the following references: